 Perhaps I’m overplaying it though.
 R, 8, will eat this but he will pick out the potatoes and only eat them.
 The spinach in the sauce doesn’t seem to bother him though and I love knowing he’s had some greens for his dinner.

-This is a quick and easy mixed vegetable curry recipe.
+This is a quick and easy mixed vegetable curry recipe that’s become one of my favourite vegetable recipes for kids.
 I’ve included chilli powder in the ingredients but I usually leave this out for the kids.

 Mixed vegetable curry